 What to Know About the Coronavirus

-Mayor Charles C. Kokoros and the staff of the Braintree Health Department would like to share information to help educate the public about an emerging global health concern, the 2019 Novel Coronavirus, 2019-n-COv.
-Coronaviruses are a large family of viruses that may cause respiratory illness in people.
-This is a new strain of Coronavirus, first detected in Wuhan, China.
+Mayor Charles C. Kokoros and the staff of the Health Department would like to share current information about an emerging global health concern, the 2019 Novel Coronavirus, COVID-19.
+Coronaviruses are a large family of viruses that may cause respiratory illness in people, and are generally spread through respiratory secretions (droplets from coughs and sneezes) of an infected person to another person.
+COVID-19 is a new strain of Coronavirus, first detected in Wuhan, China.

-The Health Department is continuing to track guidance and updates from the U.S. Centers for Disease Control (CDC) and the Massachusetts Department of Public Health (MDPH), including clinical advisories, that have been shared with hospitals and other health and medical stakeholders.
+Since the outbreak started in the United States in January 2020, the Health Department has been and is continuing to track guidance and updates from the CDC and the MDPH, including clinical advisories that have been shared with hospitals and other health and medical stakeholders.
 We are also participating in regular CDC and MDPH conference calls and closely monitoring emerging information.
-The situation continues to evolve quickly, so we will be sure to provide prompt updates as the situation warrants.

-Because we are in the midst of an active flu season, it is important to remember that the risk of exposure to seasonal influenza is a greater concern at this time and we recommend people get their flu shot from their healthcare provider or the Health Department if they have not yet received one.
+Although the risk of COVID-19 to Massachusetts residents remains low, we are in the midst of an active flu season and the risk of the flu is high.
+Therefore, we recommend that residents get a flu shot from their healthcare provider or the Health Department, if they have not yet received one.

-- The following precautionary actions will help prevent exposure to any respiratory viruses, including seasonal influenza and Coronavirus:
+We also encourage that residents take steps to help prevent exposure to any respiratory viruses, including seasonal influenza and Coronavirus, by:

 For questions, please feel free to contact the Town of Braintree Health Department: Jean McGinty, Public Health Nurse at 781-794-8094 or Marybeth McGrath, Director of Health at 781-794-8095.